Foxayden5/blooket-hack/README.md

 While using these hacks, there is a chance you can get banned.
 Use these at your own risk.
 I am not responsible for if you get in any trouble while using these hacks.

 DO NOT STEAL MY WORK!
-I am in the process of taking legal action against someone stealing my code and posting it as their own.
-They modified my code as well as deleted all credit towards me.
-Do not steal my work as I will take legal actions.

 Blooket Info
 🌟PLEASE STAR THIS PROJECT🌟